gt-next: General Translation Next.js SDK: RuntimeTranslationOptions

 };

-Note that the variable hairColor is translated, but username is not.
+Note that the variable `hairColor` gets translated, but `username` does not.

-You can specify a locale to use for the translation.
+You can specify the locale to use for the translation.

 import { tx } from 'gt-next/server';